Agricultural & Business Property Relief - Beyond the Basics for Accountants - Live at Your Desk

 - Using the power of the LPA (Lasting Power of Attorney) as an APR/BPR planning tool

-- The role of farm accounts as evidence of ownership - post Ham v Bell for APR/BPR maximisation - there are incorrect accounts there
+- The role of farm accounts as evidence of ownership - post Ham v Bell for APR/BPR maximisation - there are incorrect farm accounts in circulation

 - Lifetime gifting to protect APR/BPR following the 30 October 2024 Budget - consideration

-- Heritage farm property revival as used in a farming operation with 50% APR/BPR around GROB and the case of Chugtai
+- Heritage farm property revival as used in a farming operation with 50% APR/BPR around GROB (Gift with Reservation of Benefit) and the case of Chugtai

-- The difference between 100% APR and 50% APR - the AHA (Agricultural Holdings Act) Tenancy 1986 and the FBT respectively - AHA stay at 50% but for £1million
+- The difference between 100% APR and 50% APR - the AHA (Agricultural Holdings Act) Tenancy 1986 and the FBT respectively - AHA stay at 50% but can’t be used for the £1million 100%

-- Achieving 100% BPR on let cottages - Balfour and Farmer - OTS suggestion of 80% trading % - the spectrum of trading and not trading protection
+- Achieving 100% BPR on let cottages - Balfour and Farmer - OTS suggestion of 80% trading % - the spectrum of trading and non trading protection - s.105(3) IHTA 1984

 - Farm trading cases, e.g. Griffiths, Balnakeil, Blaenau Bach Farm, Babylon Farms, Heather Whyte and impact on the APR/BPR claims

-- Reviewing APR on farm workers cottages and the role of the AST (assured short hold tenancy) and the AOC - valuation concerns and possible disposal
+- Reviewing APR on farm workers cottages and the role of the AST (assured short hold tenancy) and the AOC (Agricultural Occupation Condition) - valuation concerns and possible disposal

 - The Kingsworthy Meadow Fisheries case and s.105(3) impact

-- Rachel Reeves onshore wind farms and houses for development - BPR on hope value for “farmer 80” a worry
+- Rachel Reeves allowing onshore wind farms and houses for development - BPR on hope value a worry

-- But development opportunities can help fund future IHT liabilities!
+- But development opportunities can help fund future IHT liabilities and end of life care!

 - However, the compulsory purchase of farmland without hope value presents a worry, as does the valuation

-- The role of the surviving spouse exemption post Budget 30 October 2024
+- Review of the role of the surviving spouse exemption post Budget 30 October 2024

 - Techniques in completing the agricultural and equine elements of the IHT 400 to strengthen APR and BPR claims with evidence and case history